 Minecraft server admin Gamerule commands list

-Gamerule commands are available to Minecraft server owners and allow them to modify the game settings and customize the experience for players.
-Below you will find the list of currently available gamerule commands, however, note that some commands are not available in both Java and BE.
+Gamerule commands are available to Minecraft server owners, allowing them to modify the game settings and customize the experience for players.
+Below you will find the list of currently available gamerule commands, however, note that some commands are unavailable in both Java and BE.

 |/gamerule doImmediateRespawn||Players respawn immediately without showing the death screen. |